 Social Scenes

 The third scene type, Social scenes have the fewest mechanical elements to them and focus on roleplaying instead, either between PCs and NPCs or just PCs interacting with each other.
 This is the principle spot where things like investigation, negotiation, planning and debate play out, as well as dramatic scenes where characters confront their emotions and principles.
-The GM may call for Overcome rolls to determine how well things turn out and what twists might come into play, but its entirely possible not to roll any dice at all during a Social scene of little or no uncertainty is involved, eg heroes agreeing to a plan for foiling a villainous scheme, or deciding to go out for pizza after their nightly patrol.
-Participating in a Social scene can earn the whole team a Hero Point if the scene is sufficiently dramatic in the GM's opinion, or if an Overcome is made using a hero's Principles, but (unlike an Action scene) you can never earn more than one HP per Social scene total.
+The GM may call for Overcome rolls to determine how well things turn out and what twists might come into play, but its entirely possible not to roll any dice at all during a Social scene if little or no uncertainty is involved, eg heroes agreeing to a plan for foiling a villainous scheme, or deciding to go out for pizza after their nightly patrol.
+Participating in a Social scene can earn the whole team a Hero Point if the scene is sufficiently dramatic in the GM's opinion, or if an Overcome is made using a hero's Principles, but (unlike an Action scene) the group can never earn more than one HP per Social scene total.

 Of course you can and should be roleplaying throughout the session, not just in Social scenes, but these scenes push the game mechanics to the sidelines, encourage players to focus down on their heroic Principles while rewarding them with Hero Points, and provide worldbuilding through the NPCs.
 Players can call for a Social scene whenever they want, and assuming it makes sense the GM should accommodate them - although you generally won't be able to interrupt an Action scene to have a heart-to-heart talk.